RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

 ### Use Samba Share of EmulationStation's Themes on RetroPie

 You may also edit theme files directly on the Raspberry.
 However, you should use a wired network connection between your desktop and the Raspberry to enable smooth editing.
-Open `\\retropie\configs\all\themes` in the Windows File Explorer.
+Open `\\retropie\configs\all\emulationstation\themes\` in the Windows File Explorer.
 You should be able to see (and edit) the currently installed themes of your EmulationStation installation.
 If you do not see any theme, then install the Spare theme as outlined below.
 For reloading a theme (see [shortcuts](#keyboard-shortcuts-in-emulationstation)) you should also have a keyboard attached to your RetroPie, and it should be in reach from your desktop system.

 ## Creating a Theme

 We're going to make the theme straight in the Portable EmulationStation's theme folder.
 Of course, you are free to act directly on the Samba Share, which does not require file copy operations.

-If you use the portable EmulationStation on `F:\` drive, so the path to the themes folder would be `F:\emulationstation\\.emulationstation\themes`.
+If you use the portable EmulationStation on `F:\` drive, so the path to the `themes` folder would be `F:\emulationstation\\.emulationstation\themes`.

 First, [download the full Spare theme from GitHub](https://github.com/mattrixk/es-theme-spare), so you have the images and fonts you need, and also, so you have something to reference.

 We'll start by setting up a simple file structure, with folders for the three console systems; Game Boy (`gb`), Nintendo Entertainment System (`nes`) and Super Nintendo Entertainment System (`snes`).

 - Within the themes folder make a folder called `spare`.
 - In the `spare` folder make a new file called `spare.xml`.

 - Within the `spare` folder make folders called `nes`, `snes`, `gb` and `_inc`.
 - In each of `nes`, `snes`, `gb` make a new file called `theme.xml`.
 - Also copy the system images from the downloaded file into the system folders

 - `_inc` is your includes folder where you will hold your fonts and theme images.
 You can call it anything you like.
 Some other themes use `art`, others use `common`.
 This tutorial uses `_inc` with an underscore which keeps it at the top of the file tree.
 - Within `_inc` create two folders, called `fonts` and `images`.
 Copy the fonts and images from the downloaded file into their respective folders.

 Your folder structure should now look like this: